practicaldsc/practicaldsc.github.io/final-project/index.md

 1. A one paragraph description of why you’ve chosen this dataset and your plans for analysis.
 Comment on what draws you to this dataset over the default options, what preliminary questions you plan to answer, and what features you plan to use in a predictive model.
 Part of our filtering is making sure that your plans are sufficiently scoped for the project – that is, your proposal is neither too easy nor too difficult – so the more details, the better.
 1. Proof that you already have access to the data you want to work with.
 Ideally, attach a link to the data source or the file so that we can see it ourselves and verify that your plans are possible.

-**The deadline to request approval to use a different dataset is the same as the deadline of the checkpoint, November 25th.** Once you email Suraj with the above, you should hear back within 48 hours with your approval or denial and reasoning.
+**The deadline to request approval to use a different dataset is the same as the deadline of the checkpoint, March 28th.** Once you email Suraj with the above, you should hear back within 48 hours with your approval or denial and reasoning.
 Note that submitting the checkpoint is not the same as requesting approval; the only way to request approval to use a different dataset is to email Suraj with answers to the questions above.
-After November 25th, if you haven't requested approval, you **must** choose one of the default three options.
+After March 28th, if you haven't requested approval, you **must** choose one of the default three options.

+Below are some custom dataset project from last semester's (FA24) [Showcase Page](https://practicaldsc.org/showcase/).
+Again, use these projects as inspiration when designing your own analysis with a custom dataset:

+1. [Trip Times and Trends](https://dgraham6.github.io/Taxi-EDA/): This project effectivelycreates new, insightful features that capture underlying patterns.
+In your own project, think creatively to derive features that add predictive value where applicable.

 ---